OverviewTeaching: ~ 60 min Exercises: ~ 60 minQuestions

 - Same question as above, but in the case the sample size increase to a very large number ?

 You need to understand what is a probability distribution (or simply distribution) of a random variable.
-Here are some links on what are probability distributions:
+Here is a link on what probability distributions are.
+There is also this link that will tell you about statistical distributions.

 See the survival function in wikipedia.